lakshmilanka99/actions-workflow-samples/README.md

 ## Starter Action Workflows to deploy to Azure

 [GitHub Actions for Azure](https://github.com/Azure/actions) help you easily create workflows to build, test, package, release and deploy to Azure, following a push or pull request.
+Test

 You use Azure starter templates present in this repo to easily create GitHub CI/CD workflows targeting Azure, to deploy your apps created with popular languages and frameworks such as .NET, Node.js, Java, PHP, Ruby or Python, in containers or running on any operating system.